evanjb240/VergeComputer/README.md

 5. **MAC ONLY, WINDOWS WILL NEED TO FIND A DIFFERENT TASK SCHEDULER**
 a.
 Open Terminal and paste the following: env EDITOR=nano crontab -e
 b.
 Once the crontab opens, paste the following without quotes: "30 */4 * * * python yourPath/blah/Verge/VergeComputer.py"
 i.
-Obviously replace yourPath/blah with the path you created in 4-a above. ii.
+Obviously replace yourPath/blah with the path you created in 4-a above.
+Hit control+O, control+X to save and quit. ii.
 30 */4 * * *  - this means the task will run at 30 minutes past the hour, every 4th hour. you can go to                       https://crontab.guru/ to customize your scheduling

 Good Luck!!